 With family support, love, and nurturing, individuals can thrive in ways they cannot when family issues and disconnection are being experienced.
 Often times, individuals need to engage in family counseling with their loved ones for the greatest change.

 At IPC, we also know that family members of transitioning individuals go through their own processes.
 They experience grief, loss, issues coping, their own judgments, and uncertainty of how to best support their loved ones.
 We will work with the family to inform, process, educate and support siblings, parents, grandparents, and any other vital person in the family system.
+At IPC we use a gender affirming model of therapy for transgender individuals, romantic relationships and families.

 Grief and loss